How to Manage Metals in a Pool

 - Add a 1/2 bottle of Leslie's NoMetal per 10,000 gallons of pool water directly into your pool, then wait another hour before going to step 7.

 - Place a CuLator PowerPak into your pool's skimmer.
 This product will remove 1.0 ppm of total dissolved metals.
 CuLator also makes an Ultra PowerPak, good for up to 4.0 ppm of metal removal.

 - After 24 hours, backwash or clean your pool's filter, then gradually bring your pool's chlorine up to the appropriate level.
 Do not shock your pool for at least 3 days following the metal removal treatment.

 - Test pH, Total Alkalinity, and Free Available Chlorine levels, and rebalance if necessary.

-- Use 5 fluid ounces of Leslie's Stain & Scale Prevent, plus a CuLator PowerPak monthly, to keep metal stains and scaling at bay.
+- Use a monthly maintenance dose of 5 fluid ounces of Leslie's Stain & Scale Prevent, plus a CuLator PowerPak, to keep metal stains and scaling at bay.
 Or, instead of Stain & Scale Prevent, you can add 1 capful (4 fluid ounces) of Leslie's NoMetal per 10,000 gallons.

 How to Prevent Metal Buildup and Staining

 Preventing metallic buildup and staining in your pool comes down to proper pool water chemistry maintenance.
 Keeping tabs on your pool's pH, Total Alkalinity, and Calcium Hardness levels is a key prevention method.
 Weekly water chemistry testing and adding Leslie's NoMetal, Leslie's Stain & Scale Prevent, or a CuLator PowerPak to your monthly maintenance routine will keep your pool's metal content low.